-The City of Rio Vista submitted two projects for consideration; however, only one is far enough along to be considered as a TSC project eligible for funding.
+The City of Rio Vista has two PDA projects; however, only one is far enough along to be considered as a PDA project eligible for funding.
 The remaining project is included on a "watch list" presented after the candidate project description.

-Rio Vista has recently applied for formal PDA designation, which covers the area surrounding the candidate TSC project.
-The brief project description is followed by Figure 2-RIO, which indicates the approximate location of the candidate project.
+Rio Vista Waterfront Concept Plan